jro31/jethro-codes/_articles/my-story.md

 And in reality, it was nothing like as bad as some of the horror stories I'd read.

 I got set a coding challenge, which was to build a simple application to some certain specification, but from that point on, I was left to do it in my own way.
 To Google anything I needed to, to look-up anything I needed to, without anyone looking over my shoulder.
-It wasn't a terrible experience.
+It wasn't a terrible experience at all.

 I didn't leave this interview thinking that I'd really shown my best.
 And if, with no experience, I've not shown my best, then there's no way I'm getting this job.

-Well that sucks, but onto the next one.
+That sucks, but onto the next one.

 I continued applying for jobs, and coding as much as possible.
 My phone hadn't really stopped ringing since people had gone back into the office, so I was very used to it by now.

 My phone rang a couple of days after this interview.

-_"Hello!"_
+_"Hello."_

 _"We were very impressed with you at the interview and would like to offer you the job of..."_